• Skip to main content

 Of course there’s more than one creation story — such is the way of food.
 Another tale claims the onion burger was first served in the pre-boom postwar years.
 Whichever is true, one thing is certain: It’s not first-date material; the patty of beef and allium is an all-in order.
 The dish carries the weight of struggle and sacrifice of a people who came out of the 20th century triumphant and proud.
 The onion burger is a bite of the history and cultural makeup that define Oklahoma and the West.

 The key to this simple burger is three-fold – the holy trinity of meat, the onions and the bun.
-For the meat, don’t use anything but 70/30 (lean to fat ratio) – I dare to use my own special blend of round (or chuck) for the lean and – wait for it – BACON trimmings!!! – for the fat.
+For the meat, don’t use anything but 70/30 (lean to fat ratio) – I dare to use My own special blend of round (or chuck) for the lean and – wait for it – BACON trimmings!!! – for the fat.
 Your butcher can easily grind this for you – it is the ULTIMATE burger meat!!!

 For the onions – they MUST be sliced paper-thin.
 Use a mandoline or this much cheaper but still awesome Japanese benriner for the task – nothing else will do!